11 Pattern Matching

 Penalized likelihood addresses overfitting by adding a regularization term to the likelihood function.
 Instead of maximizing just the likelihood, we maximize:

-\[ L_{\text{penalized}}(\theta) = L(\theta) \cdot \exp(-\lambda \phi(\theta)) \]
+\[ L_{\text{penalized}}(\theta) = L(\theta) \cdot \exp(\lambda \phi(\theta)) \]

-Or equivalently, we minimize the negative log-likelihood plus a penalty: \[ l(\theta) =\sum_{i=1}^n -l(y_i, f_{\theta} (x_i)) +\lambda \sum_{j=1}^p \phi(\theta_j), \] where \(\lambda > 0\) is the regularization parameter that controls the strength of regularization, and \(\phi(\theta)\) is the penalty function that measures model complexity.
+Or equivalently, we minimize the negative log-likelihood plus a penalty: \[ l(\theta) =\sum_{i=1}^n l(y_i, f_{\theta} (x_i)) +\lambda \sum_{j=1}^p \phi(\theta_j), \] where \(\lambda > 0\) is the regularization parameter that controls the strength of regularization, and \(\phi(\theta)\) is the penalty function that measures model complexity.
 In machine learning the technique of adding the penalty term to the loss function is called regularization.

 Regularization can be viewed as constraint on the model space.
 The techniques were originally applied to solve ill-posed problems where a slight change in the initial data could significantly alter the solution.
 Regularization techniques were then proposed for parameter reconstruction in a physical system modeled by a linear operator implied by a set of observations.
 It had long been believed that ill-conditioned problems offered little practical value, until Tikhonov published his seminal paper Andrey Nikolayevich Tikhonov et al. (1943) on regularization.
-Andrei N. Tikhonov (1963) proposed methods for solving regularized problems of the form \[ \min_\beta ||y- X\beta||^p_p + \lambda||(\beta - \beta^{(0)})||^q_q. \] Here \(\lambda\) is the weight on the regularization penalty and the \(\ell_q\)-norm is defined by \(||\beta||_q^q = \sum_i \beta_i^q\).
-This optimization problem is a Lagrangian form of the constrained problem given by \[ \mbox{minimize}_{\beta}\quad||y- X\beta||^2_2\qquad\mbox{subject to }\sum_{i=1}^{p}\phi(\beta_i) \le s. \] with \(\phi(\beta_i) = (\beta_i - \beta_i^{(0)})^q\).
+Andrei N. Tikhonov (1963) proposed methods for solving regularized problems.
+In our notation, this corresponds to finding parameters \(\theta\) that minimize \[ \min_\theta ||y- X\theta||^2_2 + \lambda||(\theta - \theta^{(0)})||^q_q. \] Here \(\lambda\) is the weight on the regularization penalty and the \(\ell_q\)-norm is defined by \(||\theta||_q = (\sum_i |\theta_i|^q)^{1/q}\).
+This optimization problem is a Lagrangian form of the constrained problem given by \[ \mbox{minimize}_{\theta}\quad||y- X\theta||^2_2\qquad\mbox{subject to }\sum_{i=1}^{p}\phi(\theta_i) \le s. \] with \(\phi(\theta_i) = |\theta_i - \theta_i^{(0)}|^q\).

-Later, sparsity became a primary driving force behind new regularization methods Candes and Wakin (2008).
-The idea is that the vector of parameters \(\beta\) is sparse, meaning that most of its elements are zero.
+Later, sparsity became a primary driving force behind new regularization methods.
+The idea is that the vector of parameters \(\theta\) is sparse, meaning that most of its elements are zero.
 This is a natural assumption for many models, such as the linear regression model.
 We will discuss the sparsity in more detail later in the book.

 There are multiple optimization algorithms that can be used to find the solution to the penalized likelihood problem.
 Later in the book we will discuss the Stochastic Gradient Descent (SGD) algorithm, which is a popular tool for training deep learning models.